Electric Vehicle Planning Study

 - Leadership and community engagement

-Evaluates and prioritizes strategies we can undertake to accelerate electrification
+Evaluates and prioritizes strategies we can undertake to accelerate electrification.
+The analysis categorized strategies into the following groups:

 Metro Transit electric buses — Metro Transit has been responsibly moving to greener operations since 2002 as one of the first adopters of hybrid-electric buses.
 A pilot program featured 60-foot electric buses on the METRO C Line, partially funded through a $1.75 million Federal Transit Administration Low/No Emission Grant.